TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.36.md

 ---

-And when he had thus spoken, he kneeled down and prayed with them all.
+When he had spoken these things, he knelt down and prayed with them all.